 A lot of people were coming in and out of the hotel with numerous cars stopping in front of it.
 The hotel was all luminous and shiny (as everything else was in Dubai), but still quiet.
 Entering the big hall decorated with marble and brass, glassy banisters, hostesses were welcoming us.
 Hotel guests were bustling around, but there was still no sound of a typical going out bar.
 Rather a murmur of people passing by.

-“Hopefully, my friends do know where we are”, it crossed my mind, going up couple of stairs and turning right to some kind of a corridor.
+“Hopefully, my friends do know where we are”, it crossed my mind, going up a couple of stairs and turning right to some kind of a corridor.

-Huge, heavy, wooden, dark double door appeared before us.
+The huge, heavy, wooden, dark double door appeared before us.
 A huge, dark man was standing in front of it, in a huge, dark suit.
 He was just talking to two young Arab guys in white dishdashas and with red and white scarves keffiyas on their heads.

 They were still curious, persistent, wanted to go in, to see what was behind those forbidden doors.